 Causes: | Reasons for Herbs Turning Yellow: |

-Root rot caused by overwatering, boggy soil and pots without drainage. | Root rot damages the roots of your herb and prevents it from drawing up nutrients and moisture causing yellow, drooping leaves. |
+Root rot is caused by overwatering, boggy soil, and pots without drainage. | Root rot damages the roots of your herb and prevents it from drawing up nutrients and moisture, causing yellow, drooping leaves. |

-Drought stress because of underwatering, small pots, and poor soil. | Drought stress causes annual herbs such as basil and cilantro to wilt and turn yellow when the soil is too dry. |
+Drought stress is caused by underwatering, small pots, and poor soil. | Drought stress causes annual herbs such as basil and cilantro to wilt and turn yellow when the soil is too dry. |

-Lack of sun. | Mediterranean herbs require full sun (6 hours or more) whereas annual herbs require partial sun.
+Lack of sun. | Mediterranean herbs require full sun (6 hours or more), whereas annual herbs require partial sun.
 Too much shade causes leggy growth and yellow leaves. |

-Nutrient poor soil. | Poor soil caused by a low soil pH or because of nutrient deficiency causes herbs to turn yellow. |
+Nutrient-poor soil. | Poor soil caused by a low soil pH or because of nutrient deficiency causes herbs to turn yellow. |

 Herbs Turning Yellow due to Root Rot and Fungal Disease